d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 - "today" (2024-01-30) was not cherry-picked, it is the day of the pondening, when the musings article was released.
 - 0.0278% is a very small number
 - 17.42 TPS is a very attainable number
-- on this arbitrary day we were at slightly over 2x the break-even 17.42 TPS
+- on this arbitrary day we were at slightly over 2x of the break-even 17.42 TPS

 ### But what if we have a very bad TPS year